Skip to main content

 Pickup Routed

-Order assigned to a route, but no driver assigned yet.
+Order assigned to a pickup route.
+No driver assigned yet.

 Ready for Pickup